zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 }
 ```

-The previous section, [Adding your Dataservice to the application](#adding-your-dataservice-to-the-app) set the variables that are fed into the ZLUX Grid widget, so at this point the application should be updated with the ability to present a list of users in a grid.
+The previous section, [Adding your Dataservice to the application](#adding-your-dataservice-to-the-app) set the variables that are fed into the Zowe Application Server Grid widget, so at this point the application should be updated with the ability to present a list of users in a grid.

 If you are still running `npm run-script start` in a command prompt, it should now show that the application has been successfully built, and that means we are ready to see the results.
 Reload your browser's webpage and open the user browser application once more.
 Do you see the list of users in columns and rows that can be sorted and selected?
 If so, great, you've built a simple yet useful application within Zowe!
 Let's move on to the last portion of the application tutorial where we hook the Starter application and the User Browser application together to accomplish a task.